aircatcher/Grandeur-Messenger/README.md

 3. [Install Android Studio](https://developer.android.com/sdk/index.html).
 4. Import the project.
 Open Android Studio, click `Open an existing Android Studio project` and select the project.
 Gradle will build the project.
+5. Clean Build the project.
+Click `Build > Clean Build`.
-5. Run the app.
+6. Run the app.
 Click `Run > Run 'app'`.
 After the project builds you'll be prompted to build or launch an emulator.
-6. Login with these credentials:
+7. Login with these credentials:
 ```
 Email: user@grandeur.com
 Password: user123